inet-framework/inet/doc/src/developers-guide/ch-sockets.rst

 Sockets must be closed before deleting them.
 Closing a socket allows the underlying communication protocol to release allocated resources.
-These resources are often allocated on the local network node, the remote nework node, or potentially somewhere else in the network.
+These resources are often allocated on the local network node, the remote network node, or potentially somewhere else in the network.

 For example, a socket for a connection oriented protocol must be closed to release the allocated resources at the peer: